JamFox/ICA0006-ha-storage/README.md

 | Server207 | 192.168.161.207 | student | student1234 |
 | Server208 | 192.168.161.208 | student | student1234 |
 | Server209 | 192.168.161.209 | student | student1234 |

+We are using [Ansible](https://docs.ansible.com/) for automation.

+[GlusterFS](https://docs.gluster.org/en/main/) is our choice of network filesystem.